How a Timer Saves Me Time & Keeps Me Focused

 It's super easy to get started immediately!

-I've been using the technique for about 3 years now, and I use an app that I bought in the Apple App Store that I love.
-(If you're a PC user here are Pomodoro apps in the Google Store.)
+I've been using the technique for about 5 years now, and I use an app that I bought in the Apple App Store that I love.
+(If you're a PC user here’s a bunch of Pomodoro apps in the Google Store.)

-It finds time for me.
-No really.
+It finds time for me: No really.
 If I have a meeting coming up, or a busy day, I know I can always find a few 25 minutes to get things done that I need to -- even if my day feels full.

 There are times that I've slacked on either using the timer or working through the break.
 And as we all know, if we don't do things correctly, they don't work.
 But the great thing about this technique is you can implement it at any point.
 So when I have neglected using the timer, I just turn it on and start over.
 It's really that simple.

 Make it work for you